neoforged/NeoForge/docs/SUPPORT.md

 Please note that this list has to be considered incomplete as there is a large number of sub-communities within the Minecraft modding world.
 You should always prefer channels you know and have access to over any of those listed below which would require extra effort on your part.

-### Forge Support
+### NeoForge Support

 If you're certain you've found an issue that is directly caused by Forge, you have the following three platforms available for dealing with it, with decreasing relevance for end-users:

- 1. **Forge Forums:** There's a dedicated [Support & Bug Report][Bug-Reports] section on the Forge forums, which is led by team of moderators and volunteers who will try to deal with your reports as quickly as possible. *As a player you should probably report here first.*
+ 1. **NeoForge Forums:** There's a dedicated [Support & Bug Report][Bug-Reports] section on the Forge forums, which is led by team of moderators and volunteers who will try to deal with your reports as quickly as possible. *As a player you should probably report here first.*
    - For modders, there also is a separate [Modder Support][Modder-Support] section where you can ask all your development-related questions. *You should prefer this section for coding help.*
- 2. **Forge Discord Server:** You can find a lot of help on the official [Discord Server][Discord], especially smaller issues that you quickly need help with. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player, you should almost always prefer the forums.*
+ 2. **NeoForge Discord Server:** You can find a lot of help on the official [Discord Server][Discord], especially smaller issues that you quickly need help with. *Be aware that the channel is more suited towards development questions, so while you may get support there as a player, you should almost always prefer the forums.*
- 3. **Forge Issue Tracker:** If you're absolutely certain that you've found an issue in the Forge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), don't refrain from reporting it on this repository's [issue tracker](https://github.com/MinecraftForge/MinecraftForge/issues). *Please do not use the issues as a means of getting coding help.
+ 3. **NeoForge Issue Tracker:** If you're absolutely certain that you've found an issue in the Forge codebase (e.g. you're a modder yourself and have analyzed the stacktrace and relevant code), don't refrain from reporting it on this repository's [issue tracker](https://github.com/MinecraftForge/MinecraftForge/issues). *Please do not use the issues as a means of getting coding help.
 For developers, the IRC and the [official documentation][Documentation] are the best sources of information.*

 ### Mod Support